 Brain and Spinal Cord Injuries

-Our firm has experience assisting clients with mild, moderate and severe brain injuries.
+Our firm has experience assisting clients with mild, moderate and severe brain and spinal cord injuries.
 Traumatic brain injury is a result of a direct blow to the head, such as that caused by impact with an object like the windshield or the dashboard of a car.
 Concussion is often used as another word for brain injury.
 The force of an accident is large enough to break through the skull and damage the soft brain or to cause the brain to move within the skull.
 About 10% of surviving individuals have continuing disabilities that may impair their ability to live independently.

 Traumatic spinal cord injury is damage to the spinal cord that results in loss of mobility or feeling.
 In most cases, the spinal cord remains intact, but the damage results in loss of nerve function.
 Injuries to the neck or back may damage the spinal cord, causing loss of function of the nerves below the injury.

 Automobile accidents are the most common cause of brain injuries.
 Failure to use protective gear such as seat belts or helmets while riding a bike increases your risk of sustaining serious head or spinal cord injury should an accident occur.
 Other common causes of brain and spinal cord injuries include acts of violence and sports injuries.
 In infants, toddlers, and elderly people, brain injury is often caused by falls in or around the home.
 Very young children who are violently shaken can experience severe and potentially permanent brain damage.